Tender and Juicy Grilled Filet Mignon Steak recipe

 Step 3:

-If using the optional marinade then pierce the meat all over (both sides) with a fork to increase flavor penetration.
+Pierce the meat all over (both sides) with a fork to increase flavor penetration.

 In a small glass mixing bowl combine all the marinade ingredients well.

-filet mignon steaks
+marinating filet mignon

 Pour the marinade over the steaks.